AdamWagner/stackline/README.md

 <img width="50%" src="https://user-images.githubusercontent.com/1683979/90969027-53376780-e4a8-11ea-88c9-354f43b0a4ef.png" />

-If the icons are a bit too heavy for you, you can toggle minimalist mode by turning the icons off:
+You can toggle minimalist mode by turning the icons off:

 ```sh
 hs -c 'stackline.config:toggle("appearance.showIcons")'
 ```

 <img width="50%" src="https://user-images.githubusercontent.com/1683979/90969026-52063a80-e4a8-11ea-885d-9dd5b1409f20.png" />

-The minimalist stack indicator style is shown here ↑

-See the wiki to [for details about how to do this with a key binding!](https://github.com/AdamWagner/stackline/wiki/Keybindings).
+See the wiki to [for details about how to do this with a key binding](https://github.com/AdamWagner/stackline/wiki/Keybindings).

-## Help us get to v1.0.0!

-Give a ⭐️ if you think (a more fully-featured version of) stackline would be useful!

 ## Thanks to contributors!

-All are welcome (actually, _please_ help us, 🤣️)!
+All are welcome.
 Feel free to dive in by opening an [issue](https://github.com/AdamWagner/stackline/issues/new) or submitting a PR.

 [@alin23](https://github.com/alin23) initially proposed the [concept for stackline here](https://github.com/koekeishiya/yabai/issues/203#issuecomment-652948362) and encouraged [@AdamWagner](https://github.com/AdamWagner) to share the mostly-broken proof-of-concept publicly.
 Since then, [@alin23](https://github.com/alin23) dramatically improved upon the initial proof-of-concept with [#13](https://github.com/AdamWagner/stackline/pull/13), has some pretty whiz-bang functionality on deck with [#17](https://github.com/AdamWagner/stackline/pull/17), and has been a great thought partner/reviewer.